About the Codes

 Advisory Task Force on the Codes of Liberalisation

-This Task Force held its inaugural meeting in April 2012.
-It has been created in order to manage the heightened international co-operation and policy dialogue that the Codes are generating.
-Special attention will be paid to issues arising in financial markets and financial services including insurance.
+Created in 2012, this Task Force meets regularly to address questions relating to the heightened international co-operation and policy dialogue that the Codes are generating.
+Special attention is devoted to issues arising in financial markets and financial services including insurance.